 Lay the halibut on a piece of parchment paper that extends several inches past the length-wise ends of the steak.
 Sprinkle a little salt and pepper on top, then spoon out the vegetables and liquid on top of the fish.
 Sprinkle a pinch of dried basil leaves on top, dot a few oregano leaves around, and place two slices of lemon on each end of the steak.
 Fold the sides of the parchment paper up towards the middle and tuck one over the other and refold a few times to create a seal and get the paper snug with the fish.
 Twist each end of paper and tie off with kitchen string.

 Place on a baking tray.
 If you have too much parchment paper hanging off the ends to fit in the oven easily, trim with scissor.
-Bake for 25 minutes.
+Bake for 15 minutes, then check one of the packets.
 If you have a steak, remove the backbone from the middle, carefully half the fish, and plate.
 Spoon the delicious broth over the top.

 I kept the below picture of the halibut steak because it interested me.
 I can’t quite put my finger on why; perhaps because it has that grainy, soft-focus, de-saturated look I adore in Orangette’s pictures.